gwlucastrig/gridfour/docs/wiki/G93-Compression-For-Floating-Point-Data.md

 that their overall contribution to the entropy in the encoded bytes is small.

-The motivation for the TIFF approach is that floating-point data formats consist of three parts -- the sign bit, the exponent, and the mantissa -- and each of these parts has slightly different statistical behavior.
+The motivation for the TIFF approach is that floating-point data formats consist of three parts -- the sign bit, the exponent, and the mantissa -- and each of these parts has different statistical behavior.
 In general, the sign bits and exponents tend to have low variability, while the mantissa components have high variability.
 By partitioning the source data into separate sets of bytes, the TIFF approach arranges them in groups that have more uniform